 - As the site heals, you may be able to care for it at home.
 Your doctor will show you how to care for your wound and apply dressings.

-- Apply SPF 30 or higher sunscreen to surgical sites if exposed to the sun.
+- After the site heals, apply SPF 30 or higher sunscreen to surgical sites if exposed to the sun.

 To care for the donor site: